 The results of the individual preferences may be obtained by truncating the global fuzzy subsets in accordance with the obtained percentage levels.
 These truncated fuzzy subsets are the Local Fuzzy Subsets, which are unique for each group under DLC.

-2.2.
-The Distribution of Cyclable Loads The distribution of the cyclable load within a utility defined DLC area is not a specific quantity, but also depends on the number of residences in the defined area, the types of units in the residences, the thermal energy transfer levels of the residences, and other outside influences as well.
-Many DLC approaches in the literature [1][2], have assumed the customer load under DLC to be homogeneous, with fixed capacities and preferences under all operating and weather conditions.
+2.2 The Distribution of Cyclable Loads

+The distribution of the cyclable load within a utility defined DLC area is not a specific quantity, but also depends on the number of residences in the defined area, the types of units in the residences, the thermal energy transfer levels of the residences, and other outside influences as well.
+Many DLC approaches in the literature [3][4], have assumed the customer load under DLC to be homogeneous, with fixed capacities and preferences under all operating and weather conditions.
 The load model proposed herein attempts to rectify these shortcomings with a more flexible load model which may account for both customer preferences and variances in the load itself.

 In each group of customers, the devices under DLC will encompass a range of power ratings.
 In addition, each specific load type may have a different frequency of occurrence.
-For example, within a group N, there may by $N_1$ units corresponding to a power rating of $PL_1$ , $N_2$ units corresponding to $PL_2$ , and $N_n$ units corresponding to $PL_2$ , and $N_n$ units corresponding to $PL_n$ .
-If $N{max}$ is the largest number of units corresponding to a specific rating, then all ratings may be normalized with respect to $N{max}$ .
+For example, within a group N, there may by N_1 units corresponding to a power rating of PL_1 , N_2 units corresponding to PL_2 , and N_n units corresponding to PL_n .
+If N{max} is the largest number of units corresponding to a specific rating, then all ratings may be normalized with respect to N{max} .
 The resultant load template is then defined by:

-$$(PL_i | \mu{PL_i}) = \left( PL_i \left| \frac{N_i}{N{max}} \right) \quad \forall i \in [1, \dots, n] \quad (1)$$ where $0 \leq \mu{PL_i} \leq 1$ is the membership value of the load $PL_i$ and $PL_1, \ldots, PL_n$ is the range of the cyclable load.
-Note that the membership function $\mu{PL_i}$ denotes the strength of the membership of the load $PL_i$ in this range.
-A high value of $\mu{PL_i}$ implies that $PL_i$ has a high frequency of occurrence.
+$$(PL_i | \mu{PL_i}) = \left(PL_i \left| \frac{N_i}{N{max}} \right) \quad \forall i \in [1, \dots, n] \quad (1)$$ where $0 \le \mu{PL} \le 1$ is the membership value of the load PL_i and PL_1, \ldots, PL_n is the range of the cyclable load.
+Note that the membership function μ{PL_i} denotes the strength of the membership of the load PL_i in the range of possible loads.
+A high value of μ{PL_i} implies that PL_i has a high frequency of occurrence.
+If the values of the membership value are limited to either 1 (definitely occurring) or 0 (definitely not occurring), then the membership function has been defuzzified to a crisp or non-fuzzy set.

-2.3.
-Fuzzy Rules For Load Transitions
+2.3 Fuzzy Rules For Load Transitions